AlexSafatli/AlexSafatli.github.io/index.md

 ### Description

-I am a recent MSC graduate from [Dalhousie University](http://dal.ca) and passionate about software design and architecture.
-I am currently living in [Halifax, Nova Scotia](https://www.google.ca/maps/place/Halifax,+NS/), Canada working as a software developer for a promising startup company called [watzan](http://watzan.com/).
+I am a recent MCS graduate from [Dalhousie University](http://dal.ca) that is passionate about software design and architecture.
+I am currently working in [Halifax, Nova Scotia](https://www.google.ca/maps/place/Halifax,+NS/), Canada as a software developer for a very promising startup company called [watzan](http://watzan.com/).

 ### Interests

-I have dabbled in many parts of the software development process.
-Most notably, I find myself possessing a talent for the construction of web software.
+I possess a talent for the construction of web software.

 With a fairly thorough background in theoretic computer science, the following also have a place near to my heart: